 Alex is an investigative journalist and attorney who tells stories about civil liberties on America’s college campuses.
-She is currently Editor-in-Chief of FIRE's Newsdesk.

 She lives outside Washington, D.C., with her husband and their three children.